Frosted Animal Cracker Blondies

 They bake up pretty quick and are ready to eat in almost no time.
 Just cut them into squares and serve them up.

-Decorating Your Animal Cracker Blondies
+Decorating Your Circus Animal Blondies

 These blondies do not require anything extra.
 They are good just the way they are.